maarten-pennings/I2C-tool/I2Ctest8266/README.md

 I am _no longer happy_ with my first fix in issue [5340](https://github.com/esp8266/Arduino/issues/5340).

-The code I added was clock stretch detection code in a while loop that, I now beleiev, in itself is already an exception handler.
-The loop checks if SDA is low at the end of an "I2C segment".
+The code I added was clock stretch detection code in a while loop.
+I now believe that the while loop itself is already an exception handler.
+The loop checks if SDA is low at the end of an I2C segment.
 If SDA is low, the SCL is pulsed up to 10 times.
 This looks like the bus clear in the I2C spec [um10204](https://www.nxp.com/docs/en/user-guide/UM10204.pdf).

-I now believe the read problem is actually earlier: namely the behavior between two segements, i.e. just before the repeated start.
+I now believe the problem is actually earlier: namely the behavior between two segements, i.e. just before the repeated start.

-My new suggested fix is to add a function
+My new suggested fix for both issues is to add a function
 ```
 // Generate a clock "valey" (at the end of a segment, just before a repeated start)
 void twi_scl_valey( void ) {